JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.3.8 Model Development With CNN Downsampling <a class="anchor" id="1.3.8"></a>

-[Condensed Nearest Neighbors](https://ieeexplore.ieee.org/document/1054155) is a prototype selection algorithm that aims to select a subset of instances from the original dataset, discarding redundant and less informative instances.
-The algorithm works by iteratively adding instances to the subset, starting with an empty set.
-At each iteration, an instance is added if it is not correctly classified by the current subset.
-The decision to add or discard an instance is based on its performance on a k-nearest neighbors classifier.
-If an instance is misclassified by the current subset's k-nearest neighbors, it is added to the subset.
-The process is repeated until no new instances are added to the subset.
-The resulting subset is a condensed representation of the dataset that retains the essential information needed for classification.

 #### 1.3.8.1 Premodelling Data Description <a class="anchor" id="1.3.8.1"></a>

 1. Among the 9 numeric variables determined to have a statistically significant difference between the means of the numeric measurements obtained from LOW and HIGH groups of the <span style="color: #FF0000">CANRAT</span> target variable, only 7 were retained with absolute T-Test statistics greater than 5.